chung-leong/react-seq/README.md

 The generator version is not only easier to understand, it also allows you to utilize the debugger much more effectively.
 You can step through the code line by line and easily set conditional breakpoints.

 The convinence of React-seq comes at the cost of higher memory usage.
-It's expected that you would only use it only in higher-level components.
+It's expected that you would only use it in higher-level components.

 ## Hooks